Lungs, the Breath of Life

 Jul 15, 2014

-The biggest issue with the lungs is mucus and phlegm build up, which can clog the lungs, not allowing efficient release of the toxic gases, such as carbon dioxide.
-This can also block the amount of clean, fresh (hopefully) air the body needs to function at optimal levels.
+The biggest issue with the lungs is mucus and phlegm buildup, which can clog the lungs and prevent the efficient release of toxic gases, such as carbon dioxide.
+This can also block the amount of clean, fresh air the body needs to function at optimal levels.

 - Fenugreek and Slippery Elm Bark.
 These herbs are highly effective in breaking up mucus and phlegm in the sinus cavities and lungs.
 In addition to their efficacy against mucus, slippery elm bark also has astringent properties.
 They are the perfect herbal complement to nutrients like A, C, and zinc.

 - Beta-carotene (Vitamin A).
 It is my preferred source of Vitamin A because it is non-toxic, and is converted to Vitamin A only as the body needs it.
 Vitamin A is important for healthy function of the thymus gland, as well as other body systems.
 The thymus is active in the production of antibodies.